ctappy/neovim_init.vim/README.md

 sudo pacman -S python2-neovim python-neovim

 # Depending on your package manager for the AUR
-yaourt -S ruby-neovim tidy-html5 xclip go flake8
+yaourt -S ruby-neovim tidy-html5 xclip go pip install pylint

 # Create GOPATH and add to PATH, add to .bashrc .zshrc to become permanent